OPERA: Online Data Pruning for Efficient Retrieval Model Adaptation: Limitations

 \section{Limitations}

 We identify several directions for future work.
-Our LLM-based experiments use Qwen3-Embedding-0.6B as initial evidence; extending to larger models (4B, 8B parameters) and additional model families would strengthen the generalizability claim, though we note that the consistent quality-coverage tradeoff pattern across two architecturally distinct models (encoder-only BGE and decoder-based Qwen3) suggests the underlying principle is architecture-agnostic.
-Our evaluation covers eight English-language text retrieval datasets across six domains; applying OPERA to multilingual and multimodal retrieval settings is a natural extension.
+Our LLM-based experiments use Qwen3-Embedding-0.6B as initial evidence; extending to larger models (e.g., 7B, 14B parameters) would strengthen the generalizability claim, though this is cost-prohibitive: both corpus indexing (embedding millions of documents) and training scale with model size, making an 8B-scale experiment suite roughly $10\times$ more expensive than our 0.6B setup.
+We note that the consistent quality-coverage tradeoff across three backbones spanning two architecture families (encoder-only BGE, decoder-based Qwen3, and multilingual XLM-RoBERTa-based BGE-M3; Appendix~\ref{appendix:bgem3}) suggests the underlying principle is architecture-agnostic, and the tradeoff arises from the two-stage sampling structure rather than model size.
+Our evaluation covers eight English-language text retrieval datasets across six domains; applying OPERA to genuinely multilingual retrieval benchmarks (e.g., MIRACL) and multimodal settings is a natural extension.
+We expect the quality-coverage tradeoff to be \emph{amplified} in multilingual settings, where high-quality pairs are likely concentrated in resource-rich languages while low-resource languages have sparser, noisier annotations; static pruning would disproportionately remove low-resource examples and degrade cross-lingual recall, whereas DP's soft modulation maintains exposure to all data while prioritizing high-quality pairs.
 While we report results under identical hyperparameters (optimized for the FT baseline of BGE) but use a higher learning rate for Qwen3 due to the substantially higher computational cost of LLM-based retrievers, we do not report variance across random seeds due to the computational cost of running all method-dataset combinations multiple times; however, the consistency of improvements across eight diverse datasets provides evidence of robustness beyond what single-dataset variance estimates would capture.
 Finally, OPERA's dynamic pruning hyperparameters (sampling strengths, cutoff ratios, and scheduling) were not tuned due to computational constraints; exploring different configurations or adaptive scheduling strategies may yield further gains.